 The British Institute of Embalmers was founded in 1927 by a group of 15 Funeral Directors who recognised the need for a separate organisation for the professional embalmer.The ‘Memorandum of Association’ lists 19 Objectives for which the Institute was established.
 Many of these are legal statements concerning the activities in which the Institute may be concerned and, whilst vital for the correct functioning of the Institute, are not directly concerned with embalming itself.

 The National Funeral Exhibition is one of the most important exhibitions in the international funeral events calender and features products and services from every conceivable sector in the funeral industry

 The Co-operative Funeralcare has become the country’s leading funeral director because of the high quality of care we deliver through our people working at a local level, who are backed by resources and expertise that only a trusted national organisation can provide.

-Established in 1939, the FFMA is the link between manufacturers / suppliers of goods and the end users; the funeral directors and the crematoria.
+Established in 1939, the FFMA is the link between manufacturers/suppliers of goods and the end-users; the funeral directors and the crematoria.
 Its aim is to ensure that quality goods are produced and the traditionally high standards are maintained within the profession.

 Lodge Brothers (Funerals) Ltd is currently run by the seventh generation of the Lodge family.
-It has carried out funerals for the last 200 years and now also provides Memorial masonary our own Pre-Paid Funeral Plans and Floristry.
+It has carried out funerals for the last 200 years and now also provides Memorial masonry our own Pre-Paid Funeral Plans and Floristry.

 At DVLA Personalised Registrations we have millions of individual numbers available for you to purchase from both our telesales business and our auctions.